mriddle/mriddle/_posts/2012-12-09-how-to-get-a-job-with-our-engineering-teams.md

 layout: post
 title: How to get a job with our Engineering team
 author: mjennings
+excerpt: Want to join our team of coding sloths?
 ---

 We're looking to hire enthusiastic, energetic and clever people.
 Are you great at Linux?
 AWS?
 Postgres?
 Ruby?
 MS SQL?
 A little of each, or a specialist in one field?